tiennvcs/docvqa/libs/layoutlmv2/README.md

 }
 ```

+#### OCR file

+All OCR file must be putted in the `ocr_results` folder.
+Each file must have the same structure like [`ocr_samle.json`]('./sample/ocr_sample.json').

+*If your dataset don't have availabel OCR files, don't worry.
+When running the extract feature section, the Tesseract engine will OCR the images and gather OCR information to feature file.*

+### Download

+Here is some availabel dataset containing extracted features and also converted structure.

+- Dataset
+	- DocVQA dataset *(coming soon)*
+	- InfographicVQA dataset *(coming soon)*
+	- VietInfographicVQA dataset *(coming soon)*
+- Model
+        - Our model fine-tuning in 2 epoch on DocVQA dataset *(coming soon)*
+        - Our model fine-tuning in 2 epoch on InfographicVQA dataset *(coming soon)*
+        - Our model fine-tuning in 2 epoch on InfographicVQA dataset *(coming soon)*

 ### Extracted features

 If you want to fine-tuning pre-training model on your own dataset.
 You need to extract feature from its.
 A sample feature is define a dictionay bellow: